View across the English Building down to Heidelberg's historic district at Heidelberg Castle

 Splendid decor

-The English Building's base is a trapezoid.
+The English Wing's base is a trapezoid.
 Today, the window facades jut up into blue skies.
 The roof was lost in the destruction of the Nine Years' War between 1688 and 1697 as well as the palace fires of 1764.
 The few remnants of stucco decor along the window jambs of the ruins demonstrate how lavish the decor once was.

-The Fat Tower
+The Thick Tower

-The fascinating rampart on the west side of the English Building is call the Fat Tower.
+The fascinating rampart on the west side of the English Wing is call the Thick Tower.
 Friedrich's predecessor, Ludwig V, fortified his residence with this mighty tower in 1533.
 The walls are roughly seven meters thick.
 Friedrich V placed a 16-cornered room with large windows on the substructure and these offer a breathtaking view into the distance.
 This is where the electoral court dined and celebrated with guests.
 Theater performances and concerts entertained courtly society.

 Many of the special tours offered by the State Castle and Gardens of Baden-Württemberg take visitors through the English Building.